 American Citizens are surprised to learn that even if they are living outside of America that they may be subject to paying taxes in the United States.
-The concept of paying taxes both in the foreign country you are working and residing in and in the united states may seem not only confusing but a difficult matter to understand on your own.
+The concept of paying taxes both in the foreign country you are working and residing in and in the United States may seem not only confusing but a difficult matter to understand on your own.
 To navigate the waters of Tax Treaties is a daunting task for the majority of people.
-As Tax Treaties differ from country to country and to further compound the task of being in compliance so are the Offshore reporting requirements.
+Tax Treaties differ from country to country and to further compound the task of complying so are the Offshore reporting requirements.

 The Treasury and the IRS have multiple tools to track the income of U.S. citizens that reside in foreign nations.
-Additionally, they are able to track the assets and foreign bank accounts of American citizens, green card holders or those who take the Substantial Presence test.
+Additionally, they can track the assets and foreign bank accounts of American citizens, green card holders, and foreign nationals conducting business in the United States.

-If you are facing a complex tax situation involving international income generating assets, offshore businesses or other foreign earnings, contact K and S Law Group today.
-We are a team of Tax Attorneys and experienced CPA in a law firm that is experienced in international tax law, so you can count on our experience and knowledge.
+If you are facing a complex tax situation involving international income-generating assets, offshore businesses, or other foreign earnings, contact K&S Law Group today.
+We are a team of tx attorneys in a law firm that is experienced in international tax law, so you can count on our experience and knowledge.
+The IRS will not forget or overlook your tax obligations.
+In fact, they will add interest and penalties to the balance and send you letters and find many other ways to make your life difficult.
+Contact our international tax attorneys now and we will work to protect your rights and provide the expertise you need to solve your tax issues.
+Call us at (800) 982-3880 today to schedule your consultation.

 International Tax Planning, Compliance and Audits for American Expats and Businesses